loechel/praesentationen/plone-security-in-context.rst

 What do other Security Teams do better?
 =======================================

-* More Secure Communication Channels (S/MIME / GPG-Keys for Commmuication are published)
+* More Secure Communication Channels (S/MIME / GPG-Keys for Communication are published)
-* More Ussage of Issue Tracker for Communications
+* More Usage of Issue Tracker for Communications
 * More communication with Hoster of the CMS (Joomla)
 * *Phone Home Function* (Auto-Update, Info in Control-Panels)
 * Better Information on Project Home Page